warner/tahoe-lafs/docs/configuration.rst

     These settings control garbage-collection, in which the server will delete shares that no longer have an up-to-date lease on them.
 Please see the neighboring "garbage-collection.rst" document for full details.

+  blesser.privkey = (privkey string, optional)

+    This string, if provided, indicates that all outgoing Introducer announcements should be signed by the given private key.
+Clients may restrict themselves to using only servers that are "blessed" in this fashion.
+If not provided, announcements will not be signed.

+  superblesser.furl = (furl string, optional)
+  superblesser.url = (URL string, optional)

+    When provided, this string provides access to a "superblesser", which provides signed certificate-chain prefixes that delegate authority to this server's private key (as specified in blesser.privkey).
+This server will periodically fetch an updated prefix from the superblesser.
+The announcements it sends will include this prefix, concatenated with our own signed message.

+    The FURL form uses a Foolscap connection to fetch the prefix.
+The URL form uses regular HTTP to fetch it.
+To set up a superblesser, see docs/blessings.txt.

+  superblesser.renew = (time string, optional)

 Running A Helper